scalavision/bash4s/README.md

 still be far better off than running your bash scripts directly.

 It started out as an idea to build bash processing workflow frameworks like `nextflow`, `chromwell` or ``apache airflow`` in order to build better `bioinformatic` pipelines.
-However, it turns you that you do not need a framework to do these things in `scala`.
-It already have libraries that are a much better fit and that you easily can adapt to run your bash scripts.
+However, it turns out that you do not need a framework to do these things in `scala`.
+Scala already have excellent libraries that are a much better fit to build complex pipelines.